sramorosi/MAKE3-Arm/MAKE3/README.md

 K_ORBIT works in a similar method to K_LINE_G, except that the path on the xy plane is an arc, and the aiming of the claw is toward the arc center.

-## Electronics used in the MAKE3

-Here is the bill of material for the electronics (minus the servos and potentiometers listed above):

-1. The microprocessor is an Arduino Leonardo (Note: an Arduino Uno does not work correctly with the Adafruit Servo Shield)
-1. Adafruit Servo Shield
-1. Wires from controller to Arduino/Shield.
-The positive and ground wires can be common for all potentiometers).
-I have sacrificed CAT-5 Ethernet cable, which have four twisted pairs, or eight wires, so one can wire up to six potentiometers/switches along with the positive and ground wires
-1. Misc. connectors for the battery and switch